JonPaulLundquist/lambda_corr/README.md

 - **n ≥ 25** → **asymptotic Edgeworth approximation**.

 ### `ptype="perm"`
-- Monte Carlo permutation p-values,
+- Monte Carlo permutation p-values.
-- Valid with **ties or arbitrary marginals**,
+- Valid with **ties or arbitrary marginals** (conditional, see below).
-- Early stopping when p-uncertainty < `p_tol`,
+- Early stopping when p-uncertainty < `p_tol`.
+- Fresh RNG drawn every call so permutation p-values vary across runs.
+  This can give the user an idea of the p-value uncertainty, if they wish.

 ### `ptype="asymp"`
-- Fast asymptotic p-values.
+- **Fast** asymptotic p-values.
 - Best for low ties or larger n.
-More ties -- less accurate.
+More ties -- less accurate (conditional, see below).
 - Calibrated from very large unconditional Monte Carlo null distributions.

 The permutation test samples from the *conditional* null distribution, generated